THE FUTURE OF OUR SECTOR

 Primary Schools - Matching Schools to Farms

-To support teachers to view the agricultural sector as a worthwhile context for teaching and learning , RMPP in conjunction with New Zealand Young Farmers and CORE education have developed a resource that teachers can use that aligns to the curriculum, called 'Boots & All' This is designed for years 6 -8 .
-As part of this project the schools that complete the resource can be matched to a local farm so that the school children have an opportunity to go out and visit a farm during the year.
+To support teachers to view the agricultural sector as a worthwhile context for teaching and learning , RMPP in conjunction with New Zealand Young Farmers and CORE education have developed resources that teachers can use that aligns to the curriculum, called 'Boots & All' and 'Bigger and Better'.
+This is designed for years 6 -8 .
+As part of this project the schools that complete a resource can be matched to a local sheep and beef farm so that the school children have an opportunity to go out and visit a farm during the year.

 Secondary Schools - General Curriculum